enonic/app-rss/README.md

 * one page controller (creates the XML)
 * a filter to insert RSS meta data

-## Building and deploying
+## Installation

-There are three options.
-One is to simply download the app [JAR file](http://repo.enonic.com/public/com/enonic/app/rss/0.10.1/rss-0.10.1.jar) and move it to the XP installation's `$XP_HOME/deploy` folder.

-Or you can build this app with gradle.
-First, download the zip file of this repo.
-Unpack it locally.
-In the terminal, from the root of the project, type `./gradlew build`.
-On Windows, just type `gradlew build`.
-Next, move the JAR file from `build/libs` to your `$XP_HOME/deploy` directory.
-This app will now be available to add to your websites through the Content Studio admin tool in Enonic XP.

-If you are upgrading to a newer version of this app, make sure to remove the old version's JAR file from the `$XP_HOME/deploy` directory.

-Last option is to just visit the Enonic Market in the Application admin tool and install it!
+Head to the [Enonic Market](https://market.enonic.com/vendors/enonic/com.enonic.app.rss) and read all about how to install this app.
+You have multiple choices.

 ## How to use this app

+After installing the app on your XP server, this is how you set it up to use it.

 1. Add App to any site
-2. Create a Page Template using the new RSS page controller, supporting new RSS content type
+2. Create a Page Template using the new RSS page controller (support: this app's RSS content type)
-3. Create a content of type RSS
+3. Create a new content of type RSS
 4. Configure this content to map the content type you want to fetch
-5. Done, just add a link to this RSS content in a good place
+5. Done

 ### Page Template